ihsansecer/social-crawler/README.md

 This cli tool uses Twitter api to:
 - Crawls friends and followers of users inside screen_names.json
-- Filters crawled users using their connections to build a network
-- Crawls tweets of built network (filtered users)
+- Crawls tweets of users

 ### Setup